RobloxExecutorz/Roblox-adopt-me-dupe-script/README.md

-DONT ABUSE THE SCRIPT!!!!!!!!!!!!!! if it dosnt work, its either patched or somethings wrong, turn off your antivirus just incase the hack comes in the form of a exe and when u open it you get a gui equip the pet and press the dupe button and wait 10 secs then you will rejoin and dupe the pet.
+DONT ABUSE THE SCRIPT!!!!!!!!!!!!!! if it dosnt work, its either patched or somethings wrong, turn off your antivirus just incase. the hack comes in the form of a exe and when u open it you get a gui equip the pet and press the dupe button and wait 10 secs then you will rejoin and dupe the pet.